Overnight Camping At Big Pine Lakes From North Fork

 There is a trail that starts from the overnight hiker’s parking lot which is supposed to be the Big Pine Creek trailhead, but we weren’t entirely sure so we walked along the road to the end and began where the day users start.
 We started here at 1:21 pm.

-This trail is so beautiful because you are walking along North Fork Big Pine Creek for most of the trail – you always hear the water in the surrounding area and there are plenty of options to filter water!
+This trail is so beautiful because you are walking along North Fork Big Pine Creek for most of the trail — you always hear the water from the creek in the surrounding area and there are plenty of options to filter water!
 So we start off walking along Big Pine Creek.
 Keep an eye out for the “trail” signs in the beginning – I think we saw two, but you can’t get lost.
-10 minutes in, we came across the first waterfall (keep in mind, I’m a decent-paced hiker but did this with a backpacking pack, so day hikers may get there faster).
-If you’re from LA, you know that we don’t have “real” waterfalls… now, THIS was a real waterfall!
-It flows strong!
-Just a minute later (0.37 miles from day user parking lot), you will soon come across the fork and sign for South Fork Big Pine / North Fork Big Pine: hang right to take the North Fork trail leading to the beautiful green lakes.

-At 2:15 pm, the trail steers a hard right and climbs even higher – the elevation gain really was not too bad, but with the heat of the sun and the weight of my pack… the incline really slowed me down to say the least.
-There were many pink/ lavender and yellow flowers that bloomed and just lit up the trail – it was actually one of my favorite parts of the hike.
+There were many pink/ lavender and yellow wildflowers that bloomed and lit up the trail – it was actually one of my favorite parts of the hike.
 Keep a lookout for another trail that goes left (u-turns) along this part of the trail.
 It’s soon after you pass this unique tree, but you will want to make sure you take that route instead of continuing straight to who knows where.

 2:20 pm, 1.82 miles, you will see another NF Big Pine trail sign to ensure you took the right path.